cqtan/swingly/README.md

 * **PWA**: While accessible on the Desktop, it is really much meant for mobile use (Especially as a Progressive Web App).
 * **Heroku (Free tier)**: Initial load takes a couple seconds (patience required but it's worth it!).
 * **Firebase (Free tier)**: Because of the limited amount of requests I can make to the Firebase services, the app only serves events of the current month instead of multiple months.
-* **Cats**: Contains a lot of random cat images as placeholders because why not?!
+* **Dogs**: Contains a lot of random dog images as placeholders because why not?!

 # Summary

-The Swingly app is an alternative calendar as a prototype to the one found on the **SwingInBerlin** calendar (http://www.swinginberlin.de) for swing social/dance events in Berlin.
+The Swingly app is a prototype and alternative to the calendar found on the **SwingInBerlin** website (http://www.swinginberlin.de) for local swing social/dance events in Berlin.
 It has two main purposes.
 On the one hand, it aims to provide a more modern UI with additional features such as:

 * authentication
 * managing own profile